iotaledger/wallet.rs/docs/libraries/nodejs/examples.md

 * Only during the initialization new database: stronghold mnemonic (seed) is automatically generated and stored by default (`manager.storeMnemonic(SignerType.Stronghold)`)
 * Needless to say, the seed should be set only for the first time.
 In order to open already initialized database, just a password is enough

 The storage is encrypted at rest and so you need a strong password and location where to put your storage.
+Please note: it is highly recommended to store `stronghold` password encrypted on rest and separated from `stronghold` snapshots.

 > Please note: deal with the password with utmost care